auggie246/orca-quote-generator/docs/prd.md

 #### Non-Functional Requirements

-1.  **NFR1:** The backend logic must use Rust bindings to the Python interpreter via PyO3 and `maturin`. **As much as possible, most logic should be implemented in Rust and called from a thin Python layer.**
+1.  **NFR1:** The backend logic must use Rust bindings to the Python interpreter via PyO3 and `maturin`. **As much as possible, most logic should be implemented in Rust and called from a thin Python layer**.
 2.  **NFR2:** All package and project management must use `uv` within a `venv` environment.
 3.  **NFR3:** All code must be linted and formatted using `ruff`, adhering to PEP 8 with a 120-character line limit.
 4.  **NFR4:** All functions must include Google Style docstrings and type hints.
 Type hints must adhere to the best practices defined in **PEP 484** and related typing PEPs.